 Piroska is The Exchange Café Manager.
 Since 2016, she has been responsible for the training and development of the café staff and many volunteers.
 Piroska is the point of contact for Duke of Edinburgh Award scheme candidates at The Exchange.
 Originally from Hungary, she supports various fundraising ventures for the charity via the café, and is an avid outdoor sports enthusiast who enjoys wall climbing.

 Marion Moore (Finance Manager)

 Marion is a Cambridge graduate and Chartered Accountant, joining Age Exchange in 2014.
 Marion has extensive experience working as a professional accountant and auditor specialising in the affairs of small and medium-sized charities, and undertaking financial analysis and advisory work.
 Marion is also a volunteer and is a Trustee of another local charity.

-Andrea Hilton (Fundraising Officer)
+Rebekah Pink-Hayes (Fundraising Officer)